khalid-hussain/theprophetsprayer/MARKDOWN/02-StandingInPrayer.md

 \minitoc

-He \pbuh used to stand in prayer for both obligatory and voluntary prayers, carrying out the command of the Exalted: «And stand before Allāh devoutly.» (Quran, 2:238)
+He \pbuh used to stand in prayer for both obligatory and voluntary prayers, carrying out the command of The Exalted: «And stand before Allāh devoutly.» (Quran, 2:238)

 As for during a journey, he \pbuh would pray voluntary prayers on his riding beast.